 - cognitive behavioural supportive pathways for perpetrators of gender based violence; and

 - community education through our annual Demand an End to Demand men-led pledge campaigns.

 Modern Day slavery victimises the most vulnerable, and there are more slaves today than there have been ever before in history.

-There are currently 48 million known slaves in the world.
-85% of those are women and children.
+There are currently 48 million known slaves in the world, and 85% of them are women and children.

-That means, Australia has a great responsibility in being a human right compliant leader in our nation that seeks to curb the demand for trafficked persons in the context of the prevalence of gender-based and sexual violence.
+That means, Australia has a great responsibility to be a human right compliant leader in our nation that seeks to curb the demand for trafficked persons in the context of the prevalence of gender-based and sexual violence.